PushpakBhoge512/Assignment/README.md

 ### Criteria
 1. Structure and readbility of code
 2. What methods are used (using high level function will not be prefered)
+3. How well the code does on test cases